Frequently Asked Questions

 Adult Training Scheme Fees

-Currently there are no plans to introduce fees for those adults working towards their Wood Badge.
+Currently there are no plans to introduce fees for those adults, within the County, working towards their Wood Badge.

 However there may be occasional exceptions to this.